Facts About AST

 - Graduates' Employment: Since 1971, over 1,200 AST graduates have gone on to serve in church leadership, education, business, health care, law, chaplaincy (hospital, prison, university, and military*), and in other sectors of society.

-- Current Enrollment: 110 students in our degree programs, and 50 students in diploma and certificate programs.
+- Current Enrollment: 111 students in our degree programs, and 76 students in diploma programs.

-- Student Employment: AST occasionally employs students in its library and maintenance departments, and as research assistants.
+- Student Employment: AST occasionally employs students in its library and maintenance departments as well as the Advancemnet Office, and as research assistants.

 - Bursaries: AST manages numerous bursaries, which annually assist 45+ persons and total $90,000+

-- Program Delivery Modes: Internet-based courses are available from any location.
+- Program Delivery Modes: Internet-based courses are available from any location with a high-speed internet connection.
 On-campus classes are also offered each summer, fall, and winter term.

-- Faculty: 9 full-time faculty with doctorates and 12 sessional faculty, most of whom have doctorates.
+Faculty: 8 full-time faculty and 2 half-time faculty, all with doctoral degrees; and 12 sessional faculty, most of whom have doctorates.

 - Annual Budget: The 2015/2016 Budget is $2.9 million.